vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_08_configure_private_endpoints_asc.md

 #### Review

-In this lab, you implemented a configuration in which PaaS services used by Azure Spring Cloud apps accept only connections that originate from within the virtual network hosting these apps.
+In this lab, you implemented a configuration in which PaaS services used by Azure Spring Apps applications accept only connections that originate from within the virtual network hosting these apps.